Skip to main content

 • What AWS Manages: They run the API Server, Scheduler, Controller Manager, and etcd databases across multiple Availability Zones (AZs) to guarantee high availability.
 If the API server crashes, AWS instantly detects it and replaces it without you even noticing.
 They also handle the automated backups of etcd.

-• What You Manage: You only have to worry about the “Muscle” (The Worker Nodes), the network configurations (VPC, Subnets), security groups, IAM permissions, and your actual containerized applications.
+• What We Manage: Only have to worry about the Worker Nodes, the network configurations VPC, Subnets, security groups, IAM permissions, and your actual containerized applications.

 The Compute Options: Where do your Pods run?

-Even though AWS manages the brain, you have to decide where your actual Pods (the containers) will live.
-You have three main choices in EKS today:
+Even though AWS manages the Kubernetes control plane (the brain), you still have to decide where your actual Pods (the containers) will live.
+You have four main choices:

 Provisioning EKS Clusters

-• eksctl: The official CLI tool from AWS.
-It’s the absolute fastest way to spin up a cluster.
-By writing a simple YAML file, eksctl handles all the complex CloudFormation stack creation in the background.
+• eksctl: It’s the fastest way to spin up a cluster.
+By writing a YAML file, eksctl handles all the complex CloudFormation stack creation in the background.

-• Terraform / OpenTofu: The absolute industry standards.
+• Terraform / OpenTofu: The industry standards.
 They allow you to provision the entire ecosystem the VPC, private and public Subnets, IAM Roles, Security Groups, and the EKS Cluster itself in a single, unified codebase.
-This is mandatory for production-grade DevSecOps.

 Networking & Scaling

-• VPC (Virtual Private Cloud): Your cluster needs a network.
-Always deploy your worker nodes in Private Subnets so they are not exposed to the public internet.
+• VPC (Virtual Private Cloud): Cluster needs a network.
+Always deploy worker nodes in Private Subnets so they are not exposed to the public internet.

-• Public/Private Endpoints: EKS allows you to make the API Server endpoint public (accessible from your laptop) or private (only accessible from inside the VPC).
-For beginners, public is easier, but private is much more secure.
+• Public/Private Endpoints: EKS allows to make the API Server endpoint public or private.

-• Kubeconfig: This is the file on your local machine that allows the kubectl command to talk to your new EKS cluster.
-AWS CLI generates this for you automatically using the aws eks update-kubeconfig command.
+• Kubeconfig: This is the file on your local machine that allows the kubectl command to talk to EKS cluster.
+AWS CLI generates this for you automatically using the aws eks update-kubeconfig --region <your-region> --name <your-cluster-name> command.

 For senior architects designing at scale, EKS requires deep networking and scaling optimizations: